 We may share personal data when we do a business deal, or negotiate a business deal, involving the sale or transfer of all or a part of our business or assets.
 These deals can include any merger, financing, acquisition, or insolvency transaction or proceeding.

 We may share personal data as we believe necessary or appropriate: (a) to comply with applicable laws; (b) to comply with lawful requests and legal process, including to respond to requests from public and government authorities to meet national security or law enforcement requirements; (c) to enforce our Privacy Statement; and (d) to protect our rights, privacy, safety or property, and/or that of you or others.

-We do not share your data with any third parties outside of the above processing arrangements and we do not share your data with any business external to our group for their own marketing purposes.
+We do not share your data with any third parties outside of the above processing arrangements and we do not share your data with any business external to our group for their own marketing purposes, unless we receive your express agreement to do so.
 From the data we collect, you should only ever receive marketing communications from us.

 Each Parties Rights

 The General Data Protection Regulations (‘GDPR’) provides the following rights.

 If we process personal data on the basis of your consent, you have the legal right to revoke such consent at any time.
 Any such revocation must be in writing and submitted to us at email@example.com .
 On receipt of such notice we will then cease the relevant processing activity